Home » Gandhi jayanti speech

 Long Speech on Gandhi Jayanti

 He contributed a lot to the freedom struggle of India, his service and sacrifices are remarkable.
 When he returned to India, he saw Britishers dominating poor Indians, he had the fire in his eyes to uproot the foreign rulers from Indian soil.
 He protested against the salt tax levied on Indians, which was freely available in the coastal region, so he led the Dandi March.
-Thousands of people joined the Salt March, to honour and support the protest.
-The famous Quit India Movement, Civil Disobedience Movement, and Non-co-operation Movement were also led by him, symbolising his non-violent method of combating the British people’s rule.
+Thousands of people joined the Salt March, to honor and support the protest.
+He also led the famous Quit India Movement, Civil Disobedience Movement, and Non-co-operation Movement, symbolizing his non-violent method of combating the British people’s rule.

-Throughout his life, he worked relentlessly to sustain peace, harmony, equality of religion and women’s rights.
-His principles and ideologies are of greater value, hence people of today honour him with utmost respect.
+Throughout his life, he worked relentlessly to sustain peace, harmony, equality of religion, and women’s rights.
+His principles and ideologies are of greater value, hence people of today honour him with the utmost respect.
 His teachings and values are spread by many of his disciples, literature writers, and artists.

 Nathuram Godse, an Indian Nationalist assassinated Gandhiji on 30th January 1948, thereby the life of a prominent soul came to an end.
 He uttered the last words, ‘Hey Ram’ and was shot three times in the chest to death.
 His Motto was “My life is my message” and we as Indians remember his principles of non-violence and preaching to lead a peaceful life and build a beautiful nation.
 Jai Hind!